 Jenn’s Notes

-• The dough will be crumbly as you’re working with it.
-If you want to firm it up slightly you can add in 2-3 tablespoons of water.
+• The cookie dough should be crumbly.
+If you would like to firm it up slightly, add in 2-3 Tablespoons of water.

 Nutrition Info